Relations with Australia

 - Australia is also regularly involved in NATO military exercises open to partners.

 Support for NATO-led operations and missions

 - Over almost a decade, Australia was one of the largest non-NATO troop contributors to the International Security Assistance Force (ISAF), which completed its mission in 2014.
 As part of a Provincial Reconstruction Team in Uruzgan Province in southern Afghanistan, Australian personnel provided security and delivered reconstruction and community-based projects.
 Additionally, Australia’s Special Operations Task Group operated in direct support of ISAF elements in Uruzgan Province.
 From 2015 until spring 2021, Australia supported NATO’s follow-on Resolute Support Mission (RSM) to train, advise and assist the Afghan security forces and institutions.
-With RSM coming to an end, Australia has withdrawn its troops from the Mission.
-Australia is also a leading contributor to the Afghan National Army Trust Fund, having donated USD 680 million to the fund since 2010.
+Australia was also a leading contributor to the Afghan National Army Trust Fund, having donated USD 680 million to the fund.

 - Both NATO and Australia are members of the Global Coalition to Defeat ISIS.
 Australia also participates as one of the operational partners in NATO Mission Iraq, a non-combat advisory and training mission launched in July 2018 that aims to strengthen Iraqi security institutions and forces so that they are able to prevent the return of ISIS, fight terrorism and stabilise their country.

 - Australia and NATO also work together to strengthen maritime security.
 Australia is a potential operational partner for NATO’s Operation Sea Guardian.
 In the past, the Australian navy also cooperated with NATO to fight piracy off the coast of Somalia as part of the past operation Ocean Shield.